debuggingfuture/byoa/README.md

 In the game demo, there is a poke style garden where agents will walk around, Tte game mechanics is very simple that when human step on a stone, she gets angry and when the dog step on a bone, it gets happy.
 All you need to do is to write on contract to request for movement, which they will decide according behaviour you configured on-chain -- such as always move up.
 Then the on-chain decision is send back to game server to progress the game and update contract status.

-This tool helps us to deploy on-chain AI agents provide guardrails and trustless mechanisms.
+This tool helps us to deploy on-chain AI agents with guardrails and trustless mechanisms easily.

 ## How it's made

-BYOA supports deploying agents on EVM networks, namely we provide templates deployable for
+BYOA supports deploying agents on mutliple EVM networks, namely we provide templates deployable for
 - EVM L1/L2, e.g. Optimism Sepolia (Testnet)
-- Galadriel (L1 for Ai)
+- Galadriel (L1 for AI)
    - access to oracle

 The no-code tool is created by react flow.
 We supports different contract agent teampltes and configurating avatar, actions plans etc of agent, will be creating parameters that passed to contract deployment.